In the morning my voice was worse. When Susan asked how our show went as I was fixing breakfast, all I could do was croak.

 He put his hands up before I could hug him again.
 I went back to the other table, where everyone was kidding Hippie, asking for details, which were too graphic for enjoyment.
 I knew I needed to teach that boy the no kiss & tell rule – don’t.

 Nobody complained when I handed out $50 apiece, like the $50 they gotten the night before.
 Not bad for the weekend though – $100 each.
-Jill didn’t want her share, but I told her I was her gay dad and she more than earned it.
-If she hadn’t calmed the animals with Rod Stewart, Grant’s house would be trashed and we’d not been paid at all.
+Jill didn’t want her share.
+I told her to listen to her gay dad.
+She more than earned it.
+If she hadn’t calmed the animals with Rod Stewart, Grant’s house would be trashed.
+We’d not been paid at all.

-She relented and I took her over to Mr. Antonio’s table where we tried to be better company than the horny 15 year olds.
+She relented.
+I took her over to Mr. Antonio’s table where we tried to be better company than the horny 15 year olds.

 “How do you know Tim?” he asked.